mt2h/reto-zebrands/README.md

 ![Service_Kubernetes](./img/service_api_k8s.png)

-### Test API REST in Cluster Minikube of Terraform
+### Test API REST in Cluster Minikube of Terraform for AWS

 there are some files in this directory called **terraform**: